-Levi McLaughlin is Assistant Professor at the Department of Philosophy and Religious Studies at North Carolina State University, where he teaches courses on religion in Asia, religion and development, and methodology of the study of religion.
+Levi McLaughlin is Associate Professor at the Department of Philosophy and Religious Studies at North Carolina State University.
 He received his Ph.D. from Princeton University after previous study at the University of Tokyo, and he holds a B.A. and M.A. in East Asian Studies from the University of Toronto.
-He has worked as a research assistant at Kokugakuin University in Tokyo and was a visiting research fellow at the University of Michigan's Center for Japanese Studies, the Asia Research Institute, National University of Singapore and the Center for Asian and Pacific Studies at the University of Iowa.
-He was previously an Assistant Professor of Religion at Wofford College.

-v11 | Levi McLaughlin is Assistant Professor at the Department of Philosophy and Religious Studies at North Carolina State University, where he teaches courses on religion in Asia, religion and development, and methodology of the study of religion.
-He received his Ph.D. from Princeton University after previous study at the University of Tokyo, and he holds a B.A. and M.A. in East Asian Studies from the University of Toronto.
-He has worked as a research assistant at Kokugakuin University in Tokyo and was a visiting research fellow at the University of Michigan's Center for Japanese Studies, the Asia Research Institute, National University of Singapore and the Center for Asian and Pacific Studies at the University of Iowa.
+He has worked as a research assistant at Kokugakuin University in Tokyo and was a visiting research fellow at the University of Michigan's Center for Japanese Studies, the Asia Research Institute at the National University of Singapore, and the Center for Asian and Pacific Studies at the University of Iowa.
 He was previously an Assistant Professor of Religion at Wofford College.